Understanding Sleep Apnea Symptoms, Causes and Treatments

 Key Takeaways

-Sleep apnea is a common but serious disorder where breathing repeatedly stops and starts, can lead to feeling tired despite a full night’s sleep.
+Sleep apnea is a common but serious disorder where breathing repeatedly stops and starts, which can lead to fragmented sleep patterns.

-Symptoms include loud snoring, episodes of stopped breathing, gasping for air, dry mouth, morning headaches, insomnia, daytime sleepiness, difficulty concentrating, and irritability.
+Symptoms include loud snoring, episodes of stopped breathing, fatigue, shortness of breath, morning headaches, insomnia, daytime sleepiness, difficulty concentrating, and irritability.

-Causes of obstructive sleep apnea include excess weight, thick neck, narrowed airway, gender (more common in men), age, genetics, use of alcohol/sedatives, smoking, nasal congestion, and associated health problems.
+Causes of obstructive sleep apnea include excess weight, enlarged tonsils, male gender, age, use of alcohol/sedatives, and family history to name a few.

 ShutEye@3x